strayPetal/decked-out-droppers/README.md

 You can grab the Hermitcraft S9 world download from https://hermitcraft.com/ and play Decked Out 2 for yourself too!

-Tango has a very nice explainer video for those who aren't familiar with the game here: [How to Play Decked Out 2! by Tango Tek on YouTube](https://youtu.be/aoVVCwx6k1w)
+Tango has a very nice explainer video for those who aren't familiar with the game here: [How to Play Decked Out 2!](https://youtu.be/aoVVCwx6k1w)

 ## The specifics
 **What this mod covers:**
 - **floor loot** - coins, crowns, embers, all 3 types of keys, repair kits, pumpkins, and the bomb.
 - **artifact compasses**
+- **Decked Out maps**
 - **all 28 artifacts and their corresponding artifakes**
 - **victory tomes**

 **What isn't covered:**
 - **cards** - cards aren't covered because this will mess up with the card handling system.
-Besides, cards are only newly dropped from one place, that place being the ember shop, so if you are planning to play the game for a long time or with friends, just periodically refill the card droppers in the ember shop.
+Refill at ember shop periodically.
+  - **porkchops** (Pork Chop Power or Halloween area) - impossible to differentiate from other porkchops dispensed from dispensers.
+Refill above the starting area for Pork Chop Power, and at the Halloween area.
+- **armor for Suit Up** - same as above.
+Refill above starting area.